Government support for bereavement to help cover expenses

 Total Payment

 The total amount that you receive will be determined by the benefits you are eligible for.
-It will help to cover things such as:

 Eligibility